faisal7806/frappe-server-side/Create-A-Erpnext-9.0-Local-Dev-Environment-Using-Vagrant.md

 ```

-Once the files have been moved
+Once all the files have been moved
 **Uncomment the synced_folder line in the vagrant file.** (Line 40) and save the vagrantfile.

 Open a new terminal window and navigate to your Local Host machine project folder `cd ~/erp_v9_001` then `vagrant reload`